HAVE A DENTAL EMERGENCY?

 Sun 9:30AM – 5:00PM

-Denture implants, also known as implant dentures, offer a superior alternative to traditional dentures.
-At Dental Made Easy, Dr. Rafael Roman Boruchov provides implant solutions that offer comfort, strength, and improved appearance.
-We use high-quality medical-grade titanium for our implants.
-Our treatments help reduce bone loss and restore your smile.
-Visit our centers in Forest Hills, Garden City Park, Brooklyn, or Astoria for efficient and lasting results.
+Dental implants offer a superior alternative to traditional tooth replacement options.
+At Dental Made Easy, Dr. Rafael Roman Boruchov provides implant solutions that deliver long-term comfort, durability, and a natural-looking smile.
+We use high-quality, medical-grade titanium for all implants, helping reduce bone loss and restore full oral function.
+Visit our offices in Forest Hills, Garden City Park, Brooklyn, or Astoria for reliable and lasting dental implant treatment.

 Denture Implants BeforeDenture Implants After